 What is the Acid Phosphatase assay used for?

-Human acid phosphatase can usually be found in low concentrations within the body and can usually be detected in the bloodstream.
+Human AP can usually be found in low concentrations within the body and can usually be detected in the bloodstream.
 However, the discovery that prostatic carcinoma cells often retain a high concentration of AP characteristic of the normal postpubertal gland led to the recognition of the first clinically useful tumor marker.
-Therefore, the acid phosphatase assay is used within the clinical chemistry industry as a clinical biomarker of disease.
+To read more about tumor markers, please click here [external link].